12 Best Beaches near Istanbul

 8. Çilingöz Nature Park Beach

-This swath of white sand, backed by a rugged, forested coastline and fronted by the Black Sea, is one of the nicest strips of actual sand beach within day-trip driving distance from Istanbul.
+This swath of white sand, backed by a rugged, forested coastline and fronted by the Black Sea, is one of the nicest strips of actual sand beach within day-trip driving distance of Istanbul.
 It's a 118-kilometer drive northwest from the central city.

 Çilingöz doesn't have as good a swag of amenities as many other beaches, so it's more suitable for travelers not looking for a full-service beach experience.